How to Start a Business in Arkansas (Updated 2024)

 5. Apply for Arkansas Licenses and Permits

-Tax Registration.
-If you will be selling goods in Arkansas, you must register with the Department of Finance and Administration (DFA) to collect sales tax.
+Tax registration.
+If you sell taxable goods or services in Arkansas, you must register with the Arkansas Department of Finance and Administration (DFA) to report and collect sales tax.
 If your businesses will have employees, you must register with the DFA for employer withholding taxes.
-You can register for both types of tax, as well as other business taxes, either online via the Arkansas Taxpayer Access Point (ATAP) or on paper using Form AR-1R, Combined Business Tax Registration Form.
+You can register for both types of tax, and other business taxes, online via the Arkansas Taxpayer Access Point (ATAP).

 6. Pick a Business Location and Check Zoning

 Sole proprietorships.
-Pay state taxes on business income as part of their personal state income tax returns (Form AR1000).
+As a sole proprietor, you'll pay state taxes on business income as part of your personal state income tax returns.

 Partnerships.
-Partners pay state taxes on partnership income on personal tax returns.
+Partners pay state taxes on partnership income on their personal tax returns.
 In addition, Arkansas partnerships also must file Form AR1050, Partnership Tax Return.
+In Arkansas, you can elect to pay the pass-through entity tax.
+This tax allows the partnership to pay taxes on each partner's behalf.
+You must also file an annual report for limited partnerships, LLPs, and LLLPs.

 Corporations.
 Shareholders must pay state taxes on their dividends from the corporation.
-A shareholder-employee with a salary also must pay state income tax on his or her personal state tax return.
-Moreover, the corporation itself is subject to Arkansas corporation taxes.
-And, finally, corporations must file an annual report with the Arkansas SOS which includes payment of the state's franchise tax.
+A shareholder-employee with a salary also must pay state income tax on their personal state tax return.
+Arkansas corporations and corporations with Arkansas-based income must file a corporation income tax return and pay the state income tax on corporations.
+Finally, corporations, like LLCs, must file an annual franchise tax report with the SOS.

 If you have employees, you must also deal with state employer taxes.